 There are so many ways to practice herbal medicine, from teas to tinctures to incorporating fresh medicinal plants into your diet.
 How you go herbal is up to you, though it’s always beneficial to opt for small-batch, locally harvested plants whenever possible to ensure you’re getting herbs at their peaks.
 If you can find one in your area, consider consulting a professional herbalist: Not only can they advise you on how to combine different herbs to make the best remedies for you, but they also often grow their plants themselves or know people who do.
 You’ll get individualized treatment, plus the inside scoop on the most potent and sustainably harvested products.

 For stamina and mental magic, Eisenberger suggests Schisandra berry.
-“Schisandra berry is a revered herb in traditional Chinese medicine, a general rejuvenator and restorative.
+“Schisandra berry is a revered herb in traditional Chinese medicine, a general rejuvenator, and restorative.
 It improves endurance, is a cerebral tonic, helps prevent liver damage, and normalizes blood pressure,” she says.
-One study found that Schisandra berry “increases physical working capacity and affords a stress-protective effect against a broad spectrum of harmful factors.”
+One study found that Schisandra berry increased muscle strength and decreased muscle fatique in postmenopausal women.
 On a more mystical note, Schisandra berry also works to “support core integrity and reestablish boundaries,” says Eisenberger.

 Eisenberger’s favorite calming herb was one I had never heard of before.
 “I’ve had people come back and share with me how motherwort helped them when they were struggling and helped them feel calm, at ease, more present, and clear even though they were grieving,” she explains.
 This potent plant soothes and supports exhausted endocrine systems, leaving a feeling of well-being.
 Plus, with motherwort, you don’t need to wait weeks to see results: Eisenberger remarks, “Often, if I feel overwhelmed, I will just take three drops of motherwort tincture, and I feel better in 15 minutes.”